musabdev327/messenger/README.md

     Replace `M` with the number of users to generate messages between.

+### Explanation

+The script uses a pool of predefined user names and attachment files to simulate real chat interactions.
+It randomly selects users as senders and receivers, generates random message content, and occasionally includes attachments.

+-   **User Pool**: A list of user names (`user_pool`) that will participate in the chat messages.
+-   **Attachment Pool**: A list of predefined attachment file names (`attachment_pool`) that can be included in the messages.
+-   **Random Message Generation**: The `generate_random_message` function creates random strings of text to simulate chat messages.
+-   **Random Attachment Generation**: The `generate_random_attachment` function randomly selects attachment files to be included in some messages.
+-   **Chat Message Generation**: The `generate_chat_messages` function creates a specified number of messages with random senders, receivers, and content, and stores them in the database.

 ### Retrieving Messages from a Chatroom

 1. Open a terminal or command prompt.